Package insert / product label

 Acetazolamide, an inhibitor of the enzyme carbonic anhydrase, is a white to faintly yellowish white crystalline, odorless powder, weakly acidic, very slightly soluble in water and slightly soluble in alcohol.
-The chemical name for Acetazolamide is N-(5-Sulfamoyl-1,3,4-thiadiazol-2yl)-acetamide and has the following structural formula:
+The chemical name for Acetazolamide is N-(5-Sulfamoyl-1, 3, 4-thiadiazol-2yl)-acetamide and has the following chemical structure:

 Acetazolamide is available for intravenous use, and is supplied as a sterile powder requiring reconstitution.
-Each vial contains Acetazolamide sodium equivalent to 500 mg of Acetazolamide.
-The bulk solution is adjusted to pH 9.6 using sodium hydroxide and, if necessary, hydrochloric acid prior to lyophilization.
+Each vial contains an amount of Acetazolamide sodium equivalent to 500 mg of Acetazolamide.
+The bulk solution is adjusted to pH 9.6 using sodium hydroxide NF and, if necessary, hydrochloric acid NF prior to lyophilization.

 Acetazolamide - Clinical Pharmacology